Magdy156/my2nd-project/README.md

 ## Discription

-This project gets the data from (openWeather)API then sends it to the server then sends it back to the clint side and dynamically update the UI.
+This project gets the data from (openWeather)API then sends it to the server then sends it back to the client side and dynamically updates the UI.

 ## How to use it